 Hi everyone.
 With winter quickly approaching, my hiking season is just about done.
-I’m kind of weenie when it come to winter hiking.
+I’m kind of a wimp when it comes to winter hiking.
 With so much free time on my hands.
 I’ve decided to honor one of my absolute favorite pieces of gear.
 I have extolled their virtues on a few of my previous trip reports, but I do believe they deserve a dedicated post all to themselves.

-I’m speaking of course about my Darn Tough Socks.
+I’m speaking, of course, about my Darn Tough Socks.
 I never leave home without them.
-They are so good in fact, over the past few years, I have replaced my entire sock drawer with these wonderful merino wool delights.
-The don’t just make hiking socks either, they have styles for any occasion.
+They are so good, in fact, that over the past few years, I have replaced my entire sock drawer with these wonderful merino wool delights.
+They don’t just make hiking socks, either; they have styles for any occasion.

 So without further ado, I am proud to present: